Actipro/WPF-Controls/Documentation/topics/grids/tree-control-features/tree-list-view-columns.md

 ## Resizing

 The [TreeListView](xref:@ActiproUIRoot.Controls.Grids.TreeListView).[CanColumnsResize](xref:@ActiproUIRoot.Controls.Grids.TreeListView.CanColumnsResize) property (defaults to `true`) is a global property that indicates whether columns can resize by default.
-This value can be overridden on an instance basis by setting the [TreeListViewColumn](xref:@ActiproUIRoot.Controls.Grids.TreeListViewColumn).[CanResize](xref:@ActiproUIRoot.Controls.Grids.TreeListViewColumn.CanResize) property to a non-null value.
+This value can be overridden on an instance basis by setting the [TreeListViewColumn](xref:@ActiproUIRoot.Controls.Grids.TreeListViewColumn).[CanResize](xref:@ActiproUIRoot.Controls.Grids.TreeListViewColumn.CanResize) property to a non-`null` value.

 When a column is allowed to resize, the end user can click and drag a gripper on the right side of the column's header to resize it.
 Note that this feature is only available for star-sized columns when there is another visible star-sized column after it in the same control.